 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Email is one of the oldest and most important forms of online communication.
+Email is one of the oldest and most essential forms of online communication.
 It’s a service many of us use every single day.
-There are tons of email services and email apps that accompany them.
-Some may only have a single account on something like Gmail, Outlook, or Yahoo.
-Their individual apps will give you the best experience.
+Tons of email services and email apps accompany them.
+Some may only have a single Gmail, Outlook, or Yahoo account.
+Their apps will give you the best experience.
 However, most people have email apps from multiple providers and want something that can aggregate it all into one spot.
 If you’re looking for something new, here are the best email apps for Android.
 The latter half of the decade was rough for email clients, as some of the best (such as Inbox by Gmail and Astro) went down in flames.
 We will miss them greatly.

-We’d also like to give an honorable mention to Hey (Google Play link).
-It’s a really interesting and entertaining email app, but it gives you a new email address and is really expensive, so it’s difficult to put it on the list.
-It has some decent features, though, so check it out if you want another option.
+We’d also like to officially mention Hey (Google Play link).
+It’s an exciting and entertaining email app, but it gives you a new and expensive email address, so putting it on the list is difficult.
+It has some decent features, so check it out if you want another option.

 The best email apps for Android